bethsheets/GTSeq_PLab_protocol/readme.md

 Campbell's github: https://github.com/GTseq/GTseq-Pipeline

 ### Create Primer3 input file
-This is complicated!
-Be careful that your files are formatted correctly.

  1) Make a text file of contigs of interest (if you have duplicate contigs, keep them as duplicates)

  2) Grab these contigs of interest from your assembly

-`extract_multiple_contigs_by_name.py assembly.fa contigs_names.txt single`
+`python extract_multiple_contigs_by_name.py assembly.fa contigs_names.txt single`

 - contig_names.txt is a list of the contig names that include a SNP of interest.
 - This outputs "contigs.fasta"

-2a) If you have TRINITY contig name formats in your file, you need to do some extra editing:
+If you have TRINITY contig name formats in your file, you need to do some extra editing:

 - remove extra information from header
 `awk '{print $1}' contigs.tmp.fasta`